Russell & Company: Shanghai Steam Navigation Company (1846–1877)

 In August 1846, W.P Peirce opened a branch in Shanghai and by 1852 the main headquarters of Russell & Co. was moved from Canton to Shanghai.
 To further expand their operations in the tea trade, a firm was set up in Fuzhou in 1853 and a branch was formed in Hong Kong in 1855.
 From 1861 to 1864, the company established multiple branches in Ningbo, Tianjin, Zhenjiang and Hankou.
 Briton Nichol Latimer, who was a resident of Shanghai and the publisher of the North China Herald which was the most influential British newspaper in China, was the manager of Russell & Company's Shanghai Steam Navigation Co. until his death in 1865.

 Russell & Co. debuted a subsidiary, Shanghai Steam Navigation Company (Shanghai S. N. Co.), under the guidance of partner Edward Cunningham in 1862.
 They began operations with 5 steamships which eventually expanded to 18 steamships by the 1870s.
 For the next 15 years, Shanghai S. N. Co. would average 12% in profit with their best year seeing a 50% return.
 With $1.35 million in initial capital, Shanghai S. N. Co. became the largest joint-stock company in China losing the title in 1865 to the Hong Kong and Shanghai Bank, to which they took second place.
 In 1866–67, Russell & Co. came to a quid pro quo agreement with competitors Jardines, Dent & Co., who owned Hong Kong, Canton & Macao Steamboat Company (HCMSB), and Augustine Heard & Co., where the former would abstain from trading on the Canton River and the latter would no longer trade on the Yangtze River.
-By February 1967, Shanghai S. N. Co. had arranged plans to purchase rival steamships that were operating on the Yangtze River.
-From then on SSNC would hold a monopoly on the river and two coastal routes, Shanghai and Ningpo and Shanghai and Tientsin.
+By February 1867, Shanghai S. N. Co. had arranged plans to purchase rival steamships that were operating on the Yangtze River.
+From then on SSNC would hold a monopoly on the river and two coastal routes, Shanghai and Ningbo and Shanghai and Tianjin.
 This monopoly was disrupted in 1871 with the arrival of China Navigation Co.
 Ltd (CNC) and China Coast Steam Navigation Co.
 (CCSNC), both founded by prominent British firms John Swire & Sons and Jardine, Matheson & Co., respectively.